Skip to section

 Overall.

 - Its reasonable non-trading fees make it a great fit for infrequent share investors.
-Just buy a stock at least once per year, and you won’t pay a cent.

 Ultra-experienced traders and investors can use eToro to make extra commissions by allowing novices to copy their moves.

-Beginner and intermediate investors who want a no-frills, low-cost trading platform should consider Webull (see below).
+But beginner and intermediate investors who want a no-frills, low-cost trading platform should consider Webull (see below).

 ✔ Copy trading features and Smart Portfolios

-✔ Big fat zero commissions on stocks and ETFs
+✔ Big fat no commissions on ETFs

 ✔ Demo account for consequence-free practice

-✘ USD base currency
+✘ USD base currency attracts a currency conversion fee on every trade

 How eToro Stacks Up | Score |